tianxiaogu/tianxiaogu.github.io/sata/index.md

 We provide a tool to visualize the model.

 1. SATA writes a js file into the output folder for visualization.
-    * Check the tail of the output to locate the output in the phone.
+    * Check the tail of the output message to locate the output folder in the phone.
 2. `adb pull /sdcard/your-output-folder` to your local directory.
 3. Copy the following files into the local output directory
     * [vis.html](./demo/vis.html) (Right click and choose 'save as')